FrancoPiraino/Interacting_Galaxy_Classification/README.md

 Each time that you save a classification, this table will be updated.

 OBSERVATION:
-Just in case when you start to run the code, the nexte error could appear:
+Just in case when you start to run the code, the next error could happen:

 ..
  Traceback (most recent call last):